 What Are Campden Tablets?

-Simply put, a Campden Tablet is sulfite.
+Simply put, Campden Tablets are metabisulfite.
 When you add a tablet to the wine you are adding sulfites to the wine.
 Most Campden Tablets consist of potassium metabisulfite, but some are made with sodium metabisulfite.

 How Are Campden Tablets Used?